-(1) A center will inform parents or guardians in writing before pets are allowed in the center.
+A center will inform parents or guardians in writing before pets are allowed in the center.
+(1)

-(2) A center will not allow pets in the kitchen, food serving, food storage areas, bathrooms, of inoculation prior to the pet's presence in the center.
-(4) A center will not allow on the premises pets or other animals that are undomesticated, dangerous, contagious or vicious in nature.
+A center will not allow pets in the kitchen, food serving, food storage areas, bathrooms, (2)

+or infant room.

-(3) A center will inoculate any pets as prescribed by a veterinarian and keep a record of proof
+A center will inoculate any pets as prescribed by a veterinarian and keep a record of proof (3) of inoculation prior to the pet's presence in the center.